Tennis at the 2016 Summer Olympics – Men's doubles

 Spain's Marc López and Rafael Nadal defeated Romania's Florin Mergea and Horia Tecău in the final, 6–2, 3–6, 6–4 to win the gold medal in Men's Doubles tennis at the 2016 Summer Olympics.
 It was Spain's first victory in men's doubles and its first medal in the event since 2000.
 Romania won its first men's doubles medal.
-In the bronze-medal match, the United States' Steve Johnson and Jack Sock defeated Canada's Daniel Nestor and Vasek Pospisil, 6–2, 6–4.
+In the bronze-medal match, the United States' Steve Johnson and Jack Sock (unseeded) defeated Canada's Daniel Nestor and Vasek Pospisil, 6–2, 6–4.
 It was the United States' third consecutive medal in the event.